Danny213123/test-22/blogs/ecosystems-and-partners/the-instinct-gpu-driver:-bifurcation-from-rocm-userspace/README.md

 tags: Installation
 category: Ecosystems and Partners
 target_audience: All Instinct GPU customers are the target audience.
 key_value_propositions: A fundamental shift in our software release strategy to allow users to distinguish the Instinct GPU driver from the ROCm userspace.
 New applications where users do not need the ROCm userspace such as K8s, ISV applications and virtualization benefit from a separate driver distribution.
 Existing users will see the relationship between a single Instinct driver and multiple ROCm userspace versions clearly.
-In addition, future open source users can clearly differentiate upstream AMDGPU drivers from AMD Instinct driver distribution.
+In addition, future open source users can clearly differentiate upstream AMDGPU drivers from AMD's Instinct driver distribution.
 language: English
 myst:
     html_meta:
         "author": "Saad Rahim"
         "description lang=en": "A fundamental shift in our software release strategy to allow users to distinguish the Instinct GPU driver from the ROCm userspace.
 New applications where users do not need the ROCm userspace such as K8s, ISV applications and virtualization benefit from a separate driver distribution.
 Existing users will see the relationship between a single Instinct driver and multiple ROCm userspace versions clearly.
-In addition, future open source users can clearly differentiate upstream AMDGPU drivers from AMD Instinct driver distribution."
+In addition, future open source users can clearly differentiate upstream AMDGPU drivers from AMD's Instinct driver distribution."
         "keywords": "Instinct, GPU, amdgpu, ROCm, toolkit"
         "property=og:locale": "en_US"
         "amd_category": "Developer Resources"